When You Read This

 About the Book

-A comedy-drama for the digital age: an epistolary debut novel about the ties that bind and break our hearts, for fans of Maria Semple and Rainbow Rowell.
+For fans of Maria Semple and Rainbow Rowell, a comedy-drama for the digital age: an epistolary debut novel about the ties that bind and break our hearts.

 For four years, Iris Massey worked side by side with PR maven Smith Simonyi, helping clients perfect their brands.
 But Iris has died, taken by terminal illness at only thirty-three.
 Adrift without his friend and colleague, Smith is surprised to discover that in her last six months, Iris created a blog filled with sharp and often funny musings on the end of a life not quite fulfilled.
 She also made one final request: for Smith to get her posts published as a book.
 With the help of his charmingly eager, if overbearingly forthright, new intern Carl, Smith tackles the task of fulfilling Iris’s last wish.